 - D-1.
 Mail Rules.
-The Administrative Lieutenant will make sure mail guidelines and rules are posted on the DSCO website, part of inmate orientation and the Inmate Manual.
+The Administrative Lieutenant will ensure mail guidelines and rules are posted on the DSCO website, part of inmate orientation and the Inmate Manual.
 The lieutenant will make copies of the Inmate Mail Guide available to the public.
 Inmates may mail out copies of the guide to those with which they correspond. - D-2.
 Mail Complaints.
 The public can file a mail complaint by filling out a Citizen Complaint Form.
-The form will be forwarded to a corrections lieutenant.
+The form will be forwarded to a lieutenant.
 The lieutenant should attempt to respond to the complainant within seven (7) business days.
 Inmates will use the inmate grievance process to lodge complaints or ask for the return of confiscated items. - D-3.
 Mail Handler Supervision and Training.
-The administrative lieutenant will supervise the day-to-day handling of inmate mail.
-He will assign an office assistant, deputy or jail volunteer to perform primary inmate mail duties.
-Staff that initially handle or open incoming inmate mail should receive training on the safe handling of strange or suspicious packages or receive similar training from another source.
-Those that open mail should also receive training on recognizing gang symbols and signs.
+The Administrative Lieutenant will supervise the day-to-day handling of inmate mail.
+They will assign an office assistant, deputy or jail volunteer to perform primary inmate mail duties.
+Members that initially handle or open incoming inmate mail should receive training on the safe handling of strange or suspicious packages or receive similar training from another source.
+Those who open mail should also receive training on recognizing gang symbols and signs.
+The training will include instructing members to wear nitrile gloves while handling mail and the availability of Narcan in the event members are exposed to a dangerous controlled substance.